MicrosoftDocs/biztalk-docs/biztalk/core/configuring-biztalk-project-properties.md

    >  Alternatively, you can right-click the project, and then click **Properties**.

 3. Click the desired property tab to access project properties.

-   Documentation for properties common to all [!INCLUDE[btsVStudioNoVersion](../includes/btsvstudionoversion-md.md)] projects can be found by referencing the respective Project Designer property tab information from the following link: [https://go.microsoft.com/fwlink/?LinkId=124727](/previous-versions/bb1aa8f1(v=vs.140)).

 ## In This Section